-Fun on the menu: 10 family-friendly restaurants in London we adore
+Fun on the menu: Best family friendly restaurants in London

 Fact: Hangry kids are the worst kinda kids!
-Thankfully, we know exactly where the best family-friendly restaurants in London are at, perfect for a pit stop after a day of adventuring around town.
-Go on, dive on in for the 10 best places to eat with children - the cafes and eateries where fun is on the menu and easy dining is the dish of the day.
+Thankfully, we know exactly where the best family friendly restaurants in London are at, perfect for a pit stop after a day of adventuring around town.
+Read on for our fave eateries in London where fun is on the menu and easy dining is the dish of the day.
 Oh, and don't forget your funky face masks, your guide to how to get around the Underground with small humans in tow, two gallons of hand sanitiser and, of course, empty tums!

-If it’s a vegan family-friendly restaurant you’re after, then look no further than the UK’s first vegan pizzeria, Purezza.
+If it’s a vegan family-friendly restaurant with sustainable ethics that you’re after, then look no further than the UK’s first vegan pizzeria, Purezza.
 Head over to Camden for a slice of the yummy action and don’t forget to try one our fave pizza creations of all time: The One That’s Telling Porkies.
 Sink your teeth into its white base with melted cheddar, mixed wild forest mushrooms and lashings of marinated pulled BBQ pieces that, whether you’re vegan or not, will send those taste buds into overdrive.
-And the best news of all?
-Not only is it kid (and dog) friendly, but if you book your table online and dine-in, you'll get 15% off the bill.
-Pizzarific!
+Not only is it kid friendly but it's dog friendly too: doughtally awesome.

 Purezza, 43 Parkway, Camden NW1 7PN

 Score a family-dining hole in one by playing a game of mini golf while also filling the kids' boots with pizza, delish sharing platters (we especially love the crispy fried salmon sushi and red pepper hummus boats) and big,fat, juicy burgers.
 Oh, and did we mention the licensed bar?
 Win, win.
 Hot tip: if you’re going to be playing golf, make sure you book in advance.
-There’s nothing worse than tantrums over tacos if the kiddos don’t get to play, and with covid-rules in place, you won't be able to just pitch up and play anyway.
+There’s nothing worse than tantrums over tacos if the kiddos don’t get to play, and with some covid-precautions still in place, you might not be able to just pitch up and play anyway.

 Puttshack Bank, 1 Poultry, Queen Victoria Street, London, EC2R 8EJ